[Exclusive] EU to impose targeted sanctions on Myanmar junta

 "The military must renounce its action," it said.

-It called for the release of democratically elected leaders, including Daw Aung San Suu Kyi, a disgraced former Nobel peace prize laureate.
+It called for the release of democratically elected leaders, including Daw Aung San Suu Kyi, a disgraced former Nobel peace-prize laureate.

 It also called on the junta to free ordinary people snatched off the streets in recent protests and to allow normal internet and media access.